How Does Addiction Really Start?

 While the popularity and use of ecstasy has risen, Cocaine has followed closely in its path.
 Cocaine is highly addictive and illegal in the United States.
 It is derived from the coca plant in South America and is portrayed as the rich man’s drug from its expensive cost to its euphoric effects.
 Although it is very expensive, college students seem to want to get their hands on it as much as they can.
 It adds to the party atmosphere but can really damage the brain after use.
 One in four of those who try Cocaine will become addicted in their life, damaging their hopes and dreams along the way.

 Too many college students unwittingly become dependent on drugs, leaving them with addictions that haunt them throughout their adult life.
 Luckily, it doesn’t have to be this way.
-If you or a loved one are looking for addiction treatment, there are many options available to you.
-Contact a dedicated rehab provider now to find out more.
+If you or a loved one are looking for addiction treatment, there are many options available.
+Contact a treatment provider now to find out more.

 If you liked this blog, check out The 5 Most Addictive Substances On Earth.